mw-hrastega/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 6. Click **Save** to save the project configuration settings.
 You can access and modify your settings at a later stage by selecting **Configure** in the project interface, which displays the project name at the top-left of the page.

 ## Run Tests and Inspect Artifacts
 To build your freestyle project, click **Build Now** in the project interface.
 Jenkins triggers a build, assigns it a number under **Build History**, and runs the build.
 If the build is successful, a blue circle icon appears next to the build number.
 If the build fails, Jenkins adds a red circle icon.
-In this example, the build succeeds because all of the tests in the Times Table App project pass.
+In this example, the build succeeds because all the tests in the Times Table App project pass.

 ![build_1](https://user-images.githubusercontent.com/48831250/105084788-dca59280-5a64-11eb-858d-664a5727a947.png)

 Navigate to the project workspace by clicking the **Workspace** icon in the project interface.
-In this example, the generated artifacts are in the `matlabTestArtifacts` folder of the workspace.
+The generated artifacts are in the `matlabTestArtifacts` folder of the workspace.

 ![workspace](https://user-images.githubusercontent.com/48831250/105085419-b46a6380-5a65-11eb-8d46-747dd23291bf.png)